Bernard-Mokoana/FullStack-AI-Chatbot/README.md

 **What exists today**
 - `server/`: FastAPI API + WebSocket gateway that accepts chat input, streams it to Redis, and relays model responses back to the client.
 - `worker/`: Background consumer that reads from Redis Streams, calls the LLM, updates Redis JSON chat history, and publishes responses.
-- `client/`: Present but currently empty (placeholder for a future UI).
+- `client/`: Next.js App Router UI with a name-gated chat screen that opens a tokenized WebSocket session.
 - `Application Architecture/Chatbot Architecture.drawio`: Architecture diagram source.

 ## Tech Stack